dzhama-omarov/dzhama-omarov/README.md

 - 👋 Hi, I’m @dzhama-omarov
-- 👀 I’m interested in programming, languages, mechanisms and electric curcuits
+- 👀 I’m interested in programming, languages, mechanisms and electric circuits
 - 🌱 I’m currently learning python, german and french
 - 💞️ I’m looking to collaborate on any python projecct to get more knowledge and experience